 Stephanie Beauchamp is a dance artist based in Jersey City, NJ.
 In addition to Freespace, she also performs with Accidental Movement and in her own work.
 She has created choreography for modern and ballet companies, independent artists, theater, opera, and school groups all across the country.
 Stephanie has been teaching dance and somatics for over 25 years, holding teaching positions at New Jersey City University, Raritan Valley Community College, The Mill Ballet School, the Jersey City Board of Education, and Texas Woman’s University, for which she was twice nominated for Who's Who Among America's Teachers.
 She received her M.F.A. from Texas Woman's University and her B.F.A. from The University of Texas at Austin.

 Hannah Castoro, from Wayne, New Jersey, started dancing for Freespace Dance Company in August 2015.
 She graduated Cum Laude from Montclair State University in May 2015 with a BFA in Dance and received the "Outstanding Performer Award" from the dance department upon graduation.
-During her time at Montclair State, she had the opportunity to perform works by choreographers such as Earl Mosley, Christian Von Howard, Francesca Harper, Larry Keigwin, Doug Varone, Jose Limon, and May O'Donnel while studying under Lori Katterhenry, Elizabeth McPherson, Diann Sichel, Nancy Lushington, Lynne Grossman, and Lonne Moretton.
-For the past 5 years she has been teaching her love of dance at a local dance studio to students from ages 2-18.
-She also volunteers as a teacher for the dance ministry at her church, and most recently began teaching dance in public schools with Freespace through the Dance To Learn Program for Dance New Jersey.
-While teaching and dancing with the company, she continues to take classes at Steps on Broadway, Broadway Dance Center, and Peridance Capezio Dance Center in New York City.
+During her time at Montclair State, she had the opportunity to perform works by choreographers such as Earl Mosley, Christian Von Howard, Francesca Harper, Larry Keigwin, Doug Varone, Jose Limon, and May O'Donnel while studying under Lori Katterhenry, Elizabeth McPherson, Nancy Lushington, Lynne Grossman, and Lonne Moretton.
+For the past 7 years she has been teaching her love of dance at a local dance studio to students from ages 2-18.
+She most recently began teaching dance in public schools with Freespace through the Dance To Learn Program for Dance New Jersey and has also volunteered as a teacher for the Dance Academy at her church.
+She is currently attending New York University to obtain her Masters in Dance Education and certification in Ballet Pedagogy from American Ballet Theatre.
 She is beyond grateful for the many influential people that have crossed her path and for the opportunities she is blessed to be a part of.

 Omni Kitts-Ferrara is the proud owner of Yoga Montclair and Yoga Morristown, studios dedicated to sharing the empowering teachings of Tantric Philosophy and Alignment based Hatha Yoga.
 She is an ERYT-500 (with Yoga Alliance) trained by Vishali Varga at Yoga Mandali Montclair in 2004.
 Omni has trained in the Anusara® Yoga method for the past nine years and is grateful for its elegant set of alignment principles.
 She continues her studies in Tantric philosophy (specifically, Shrividya Shakta Tantrism) as taught by Prof. Douglas Brooks.
 She honors her past teachers and feels inspired each day by Vishali Varga, Desiree Rumbaugh, Noah Mazé and Hillary Cohen, amongst others.
 Omni graduated cum laude with a BFA in Dance from Montclair State University.
 She holds a 15 year professional dance career as the major foundation for her love of the body and enthusiasm as a Yoga teacher.
 Mrs. Kitts Ferrara is blessed with an incredible growing family and looks forward to all that is yet to come.
 Omni has a true commitment and fascination with the art of moving and her practice of Yoga only continues to deepen and enrich her life.